hchesnutt/npi-matcher/README.md

 npi-matcher was developed with the following assumptions:

 - The biggest hurdle is matching the Sinai unique key to NPI number.
-If that could be done joining the data between two SQL tables wouldn't be a problem.
+If this can be done joining the data between two SQL tables wouldn't be a problem
-- The NPI matching layer would need to generalize to many other doctor data sources.
+- The NPI matching layer needs to generalize to many other doctor data sources
-- The matching logic would need to be flexible, and allow for complexity.
+- The matching logic would need to be flexible, and allow for complexity

 ## Design Notes

 After a cursory investigation of the data it became clear there were two big issues with matching doctors to their NPI number:

-- No foreign key relationship exists between NPI and Sinai means that joining has to be done across multiple fields, with different levels of fuzzy matching.
+- No foreign key relationship exists between NPI and Sinai means that joining has to be done across multiple fields, with different levels of fuzzy matching
-- NPI doctor data doesn't map a hospital provider to a doctor provider, so limiting NPI records to those including 'Sinai' doesn't work.
+- NPI doctor data doesn't map a hospital provider to a doctor provider, so limiting NPI records to those including 'Sinai' doesn't work

 I opted to seed an Elasticsearch cloud instance with the NPI data for the following reasons: